testcontainers/testcontainers-elixir/README.md

 This will start a postgres container that will be terminated when the test process ends.

-The database config in config/test.exs will be temporaly updated in-memory with the random host port on the container, and other properties like username, password and database.
+The database config in config/test.exs will be temporarily updated in-memory with the random host port on the container, and other properties like username, password and database.
 In most cases these will default to "test" unless overridden.

 See documentation on [Testcontainers.Ecto](https://hexdocs.pm/testcontainers/Testcontainers.Ecto.html) for more information about the options it can take.